senp98/senp98.github.io/_pages/about.md

 # 🔥 News
+- *Aug.
+2025*: &nbsp;🎉🎉🎉 Happy to announce that I successfully defended my thesis about "Attacks and Defense of Intellectual Property Protection in Diffusion Models".
+Many thanks to my dear supervisor, Prof.Xiaohua Jia, and all other panel members!
+-
 - *May 2025*: &nbsp;🎉🎉🎉 Happy to announce that our paper [*CAT: Contrastive Adversarial Training for Evaluating the Robustness of Protective Perturbations in Latent Diffusion Models*](https://arxiv.org/pdf/2502.07225) has been accepted to **ICML 2025**.
 Many thanks to my collaborators for their great contributions!

 - *Apr.
 2025*: &nbsp;🎉🎉🎉 Happy to announce that our paper [*Improve Fluency Of Neural Machine Translation Using Large Language Models*]() has been accepted to **MT Summit 2025**.
 Many thanks to my collaborators for their great contributions!